JanelChumley/Relational_Databases/README.md

 I took a course on relational databases at UT-Austin in Fall 2016.
-Here's my SQL and Python scripts from the labs.
+Here's are the SQL and Python scripts from the labs.